ken-tummada/DermaScan/README.md

-# DermaScan: A Cloud-Powered Deep Learning iOS App for Multi-Class Skin Tumor Classification
+# DermaScan: A Skin Condition Classifier App for iOS, powered by Deep Learning.

 ### Objective